Content Strategy and Your Voice

 - Who are you sharing this content with?

-- What social sites are you going to share this on?
+- What social sites are you using?

 - How can you add YOU into this information?
 Can you share a personal story in the description of the Facebook post that you’re sharing?
 What if you asked questions related to the post to get some feedback from your fans?